BEIR-PL: Zero Shot Information Retrieval Benchmark for the Polish Language: Methodology

 The size of the obtained resource, as illustrated in Table~\ref{dataset--number-description} causes that manual verification of it would be very laborious.
-Instead, in order to search for potential problems, we have used a multilingual contextual embeddings model, namely LaBSe, to compare source texts and their translations.
-We could observe high similarity across all subdasets and selective manual inspection proved that no systematic translation errors could not be spotted.
-In addition, our experimental results on testing various IR models, reported in the further part of the paper, and their comparison with the results obtained for other languages, suggest good quality of the obtained Polish dataset, i.e.\ the results obtained for Polish are mostly slightly lower, but this can be attributed to higher complexity of the highly inflectional Polish (like Russian) -- this illustrates results with BM25 -- and to lower performance of the contextual embeddings models used as a basis for re-rankers and dense retrieval models.
+Instead, in order to search for potential problems, we have selected 100 random queries and passages which were evaluated by a linguist in a Strict setting and a researcher in Semantic setting as shown in Table \ref{tab:translation_eval}.
+Moreover, multilingual contextual embeddings model, namely LaBSe \cite{feng-etal-2022-language}, has been used to compare source texts and their translations in automatic manner.
+We could observe high semantic similarity reported by LaBSe model and selective manual inspection proved that that most of the translations were adequate to the IR task, but not perfect.
+Errors were particularly noticed in the translation of Named Entities and when translated, queries sought the same information but had incorrect phrasing.